LONDON (AP) — Ah, Mr. Bond, we've been waiting for you — and at last 007 is back, several years after his last screen adventure.

 Producers announced Thursday that filming has begun on "Skyfall," the delayed 23rd film in the series and Daniel Craig's third outing as the suave British superspy.

-Work on the film was postponed, and Bond’s future looked uncertain, when studio MGM filed for bankruptcy in 2010.
-But MGM’s new management and EON Productions announced earlier this year that the spy would live to fight another day.
+Work on the film was postponed — and Bond's future looked uncertain — when the MGM studio filed for bankruptcy in 2010.
+But MGM's new management and EON Productions announced earlier this year that the spy would live to fight another day.

-“There’s lots of surprises,” said Mendes, who won an Academy Award for his 1999 film “American Beauty.”
+"There's lots of surprises," said Mr. Mendes, who won an Academy Award for the 1999 film "American Beauty."

-“I think this has all the elements of a classic Bond movie, including _ to quell any rumors _ a lot of action,” Mendes said.
+"I think this has all the elements of a classic Bond movie, including — to quell any rumors — a lot of action," Mr. Mendes said.

-Some have questioned the choice of Mendes, best known for his stage work and emotionally intense dramas like “Revolutionary Road” and “The Road to Perdition.”
+Some have questioned the choice of Mr. Mendes, best known for his stage work and emotionally intense dramas such as "Revolutionary Road" and "The Road to Perdition."

 But he and the producers said they did not plan to take the series in a radically new direction.

 Producer Michael G. Wilson said the series had "started down a path" with Mr. Craig's first appearance as a gruff, muscular Bond in "Casino Royale" in 2006.